SSC Journal Club: Cipriani On Antidepressants

 (as a first line, of course.
 In reality, we try the best one first, but keep going down the list until we find one that works for you and your unique genetic makeup.)

-Unclear.
 This matches some parts of the psychiatric conventional wisdom and overturns other parts.
 How much should we trust this versus all of the rest of the lore and heuristics and smaller studies that have accreted over the years?

 Some relevant points: